This post may contain affiliate links. Please read our full Disclosure Policy.

 How to Seal Painted Furniture

-There are a few options of sealant you can use to protect your furniture.
+You can use a few options of sealant to protect your furniture.

 Spray Polyurethane

-A spray paint top coat provides a beautiful smooth finish for your pieces and is very easy to apply.
+A spray paint top coat provides a beautiful, smooth finish for your pieces and is easy to apply.

 Liquid Top Coat

-Liquid polyurethane that is applied by a brush can be the most effective and durable as you are able to control the thickness of the application.
+Liquid polyurethane that is applied by a brush can be the most effective and durable as you can control the application’s thickness.

 Wax Sealant